karthikkncs14/react-native/README.md

 3. Impress us with your skills

 Challenge
 Guidesly have many fishing lake that he can't keep track of all of them.
-He needs some way to keep track of all of his fish lake
+He needs some way to keep track of all of his fishing lake

 Requirements
 Your app should be able to complete the following tasks: